 Each dental insurance provider makes a unique contract with your employer or the person(s) through whom you are insured.
 Although many contracts are similar in nature, only the contract itself contains the details of what is covered or not covered.
 The information insurance supplies us is only a benefit summary.If you have any questions about your dental coverage, they should be addressed to the insurance company first.
 There you will find the most accurate information.

 Once you have a treatment plan given to you by your dentist, this treatment plan can be submitted to your insurance carrier for their evaluation and predetermination of potential payment.
+Even with a predetermination, your insurance carrier will NOT guarantee payment.
 Treatment plans are based on an estimate your insurance supplies us.
 No payment may be guaranteed by dental office personnel.
 Dental office personnel can only provide your insurance carrier the information it needs to process a claim.
 All claims are sent to your insurance carrier on the day of your visit to our office.
 All pre-authorizations are done at the request of the patient or the insured.

 Prophylaxis: a routine cleaning of the teeth where soft and hard deposits are removed from above the gumline and remaining plaque and stain are removed by polishing